jamtur01/clippy-alert/README.md

 Assumes Go 1.11 with GO111MODULE=on or Go 1.12.

 ## Licenses

 MIT License.

 * Clippy is probably a registered trademark for Microsoft.
-* Comic Sans MS is probably owned by Microsoft too.

 This work is not affiliated with, or endorsed by Microsoft.